bronikowski/QueueAnything/README.md

 QueueAnything
 =============

-A Queue based system for decorating functions
+A Queue based system for allowing functions into a queue

 Features
 ========